WE ARE COMMITTED TO BE ACCESSIBLE TO ALL, AND HAVE MADE SOME ADJUSTMENTS SO THAT YOU CAN ENJOY YOUR VISIT SAFELY.

 Ask our bookshop for enlargement lenses or a monocle to help you reading the artworks’ captions or other information along your visit itinerary.

 ● Families and kids

-To help people with visual disability to appreciate and live art thanks to a direct touch approach.
-It will be possible to understand Canova’s sculpting technique by touching both Ebe’s special bust and the fours busts inside the educational atelier.
+To help visually impaired individuals appreciate and live our art we implemented a direct touch approach.
+It will be possible to understand Canova’s sculpting technique by touching both Hebe’s bust and the fours busts inside the educational atelier.

 For every single blind person, we strinctly recommand their guides to actively participate.
 Ebe’s bust will be always available, on the contrary a 48h early reservation is required to visit the Atelier, because this room is normally closed to unaccompanied visitors.